Skopje itinerary: what to see in 2 days

 Start your Skopje itinerary by crossing the Stone Bridge into the historic core.
 This area centers around the Old Bazaar and the Kale Fortress, offering a stark contrast to the modern city center.
 It is the best way to feel the city's authentic pulse and Ottoman heritage on your first day.

 Walking into the Old Bazaar feels like stepping back in time.
-According to Wikipedia, this marketplace is one of the oldest and largest in the Balkans, serving as a hub for trade since at least the 12th century.
+This marketplace is one of the oldest and largest in the Balkans, serving as a hub for trade since at least the 12th century.
 The narrow cobblestone streets are filled with the smell of roasted coffee and the sound of artisans working.
 It is a dense network of shops and small cafes where the pace of life slows down significantly compared to the main square.

 From the bazaar, head toward the Skopje Fortress, commonly known as Kale.
 As the highest point in the city, it provides a wide view overlooking the Vardar River.
-Wikipedia notes that this fortress is so central to the city's identity that it appears on the coat of arms of Skopje.
+This fortress is so central to the city's identity that it appears on the coat of arms of Skopje.
 Walking along the ramparts gives you a sense of the city's strategic geography and the way the river divides the urban landscape.

 If you want to dive deeper into the city's heritage, you can check out more about /en/blog/uskup-tarihi-yerler to plan your route.
 Since the area is compact, you can spend the entire afternoon wandering between the fortress walls and the bazaar shops without needing any transport.
 For those looking for a place to eat during this walk, I recommend checking the local food guides for authentic spots.